 In general, when reviewing proposals, GO-Biz considers several factors, including: (1) funding eligibility criteria; (2) staffing capacity; and (3) organizational oversight and administrative capacity.
-GO-Biz evaluation will consider information provided in the RFP (Exhibit A-Attachment 1) and Budget Proposal (Exhibit A-Attachment 2).
-In determining funding awards, GO-Biz will prioritize funding local governments that serve rural and hard-to-reach populations and regions with a high density of immigrant populations.
-GO-Biz will utilize demographic data from the California Immigrant Data Portal and Community Economic Resilience Fund to determine areas with a high immigrant population density.
+GO-Biz evaluation will consider information provided in the RFP Application (Exhibit C) and Budget Proposal (Exhibit B).
+In determining funding awards, GO-Biz will prioritize funding local governments in rural regions with a high density of immigrant populations, and where immigration services are limited due to language barriers and resources.
+This includes, but is not limited to, Imperial, Monterey, Napa, San Benito, San Bernardino, Santa Cruz, Sonoma, and Ventura counties.
+GO-Biz will utilize demographic data from the California Immigrant Data Portal to determine areas with a high immigrant population density.
 This approach ensures that funding is directed towards areas with a significant concentration of immigrants, allowing for targeted support and resources to be allocated to those communities.